tacobayle/aviVmc/README.md

 ## Run the terraform:
 ```
 ``cd ~ ; git clone https://github.com/tacobayle/aviVmc ; cd aviVmc ; terraform init ; terraform apply -auto-approve``
-# the terraform will output the command to destroy the environment.
 ```

 ## Improvement: